Postal Worker helps put out house fire in Mossy Head

 WALTON COUNTY, Fla.
-(WMBB) — Nothing stop the United States Postal Service, not even a house fire.
+(WMBB) — Nothing stops the United States Postal Service, not even a house fire.

 One postal worker saw a large fire spreading toward a home in Mossy Head and rushed in to help put it out.